Traditional Irish Christmas Cake

 Put the butter and sugar into a bowl and whisk with the mixer until it turns a pale colour.
 Add the eggs one at a time, mixing each one in very well before adding the next, as the mixture can easily curdle at this stage.
 If it does curdle – don’t panic, just add a dessert spoonful or two of flour, mix that in and then add a spoonful of flour with each subsequent egg.

-Sieve the flour and salt together and then fold into the butter/sugar/egg mix – don’t use the mixer for this.
-Add the fruit and mix everything up well – again by hand, no mixer.
+Mix the flour, ground almonds and salt together and then fold into the butter/sugar/egg mix – don’t use a mixer for this.
+Add the fruit and mix everything up well – again by hand or with a wooden spoon, no mixer.

-The resulting mixture will be thick and a little sticky.
+The resulting mixture will be thick and quite sticky.

 That’s it – spoon the mix into the lined cake tin, smoothing it out as you go.
 When it is all in, smooth the surface using a large metal spoon dipped in cold water, so that the mix is slightly higher around the edges of the tin than it is in the centre.